Skelmis/F1-Fantasy-API-Client/README.md

 F1 Fantasy API Client
 ---

-A mildy janky implementation letting you browser the F1 fantasy data set.
-Certain values are guaranteed to be wrong and methods missing due to a lack of public methods.
-This is a best guess implementation, and I'd love any feedback.
+A mildy jank implementation letting you browse the F1 fantasy data set.

+Certain values are basically guaranteed to be wrong and methods are missing due to a lack of public data.
+Therefore, this is a best guess implementation, and I'd love any feedback.

 ### Basic Usage